On the freedom in representing quantum operations: Gauge and Representation of Quantum States

 We have seen that under realistic circumstances, the same experiment can be described by distinct gate-sets that suggest different physical noise models due to a gauge freedom.
 In this section we illustrate how representations of quantum states are related to the concepts of gauges and gauge transformations.
 For clarity we focus on the representation for quantum states, but similar arguments can be made about gate and measurement operations.

 From the point of view of scientific realism, the apparatus (e.g., a qubit) has a physical existence and properties (which may be relative to the environment) independent of our representation.
 We describe the abstract state of this physical object as a \textit{noumenal state} following the terminology in \cite{brassard2017equivalence}, denoted as $\mathds{N}$ in Figure \cref{VennDiag}.
-Here we slightly change their definition to include in $\mathds{N}$ both physically allowed (denoted as $P$) and forbidden states, such that the set $\mathds{N}$ contains both states that the system can be in, and ones that it cannot be in based on the physics.
+Here we slightly change their definition to include in $\mathds{N}$ both physically allowed (denoted as $\mathds{P}$) and forbidden states, such that the set $\mathds{N}$ contains both states that the system can be in, and ones that it cannot be in based on the physics.
 Quantum mechanics allows us to assign to each noumenal state a mathematical \textit{representation} which is an element of a Hilbert space $\mathcal{H}^d$: for example, one can associate the system with a matrix that summarizes its properties, and the set of all $d \times d$ matrices is called $\mathds{R}$ in the same figure.
 Such an association is what we call a \textit{gauge} $\Gamma$, which is a bijective map from $\mathds{N}$ to $\mathds{R}$: the bijectivity of the map should be clear from our inclusion of physically-forbidden states in $\mathds{N}$, which allows assigning ``some state'' to every $d \times d$ matrix.
 Different choices of $\Gamma$ thus correspond to different mathematical descriptions of the noumenal states.

-The common formulation of quantum mechanics says that every state of a quantum object can be described by a density operator \cite{hardy2001quantum}, which belongs to a subset of the \textit{canonical constraints} defined at the beginning of \cref{exampleSection}.
+The common formulation of quantum mechanics says that every state of a quantum object can be described by a density operator \cite{hardy2001quantum}, which is a part of the canonical constraints defined in \cref{exampleSection}.
 This means that there exists a \textit{canonical gauge} where $\mathds{D}_d$ is the set of $d \times d$ density operators.
 In fact, there exists a family of canonical gauges that are all related to $\Gamma_1$ through unitary gauge transformations which preserves the shape of $\mathds{D}_d$.
 Satisfying the canonical constraint implies that we should work in one of these canonical gauges.
 Now, consider another gauge $\Gamma_2$ which can be converted from $\Gamma_1$ with a \textit{gauge transformation} $\mathfrak{B}_{12}$, defined by

 where the $r$'s are members in $\mathds{R}$ and the superscript denotes the gauge in which they are represented.
 In the light of \cref{GaugeEqn}, this transformation can be represented in Pauli-Liouville representation as